 So how often should you wash your wool socks?
 That depends on how long you wear them per use, the activity, climate, and your own comfort level with re-wearing clothing.

 I’ve found washing them after 2-3 full days of wear to be a good balance.
 That said, I have some friends who’ve worn them upwards of a month.

 Why You Should Wash Wool Socks Differently

-When it does come time to wash your Merino Wool socks, you can choose to just throw them in with the rest of the laundry on whatever setting you normally use…but we don’t recommend it.
+When it does come time to wash your Merino Wool socks, you can choose to just throw them in the washing machine with the rest of the laundry on whatever setting you normally use…but we don’t recommend it.
 Here’s why.

 Merino Wool socks aren’t like other socks – Merino Wool fibers are naturally special.
-The fibers are why the socks can fight odor, why they’re warm on cold days and cool on hot days (a property called thermoregulation), and why they’re soft and cozy against your skin.
+The fibers are why the socks can fight odor, why they’re warm on cold days and cool on hot days (a property called thermoregulation), why they’re soft and cozy against your skin, and contribute to a good, snug fit that keeps blisters at bay.
 Properly washing your wool socks helps protect the Merino fibers, keeping them in tip-top shape.

 In case you’re washing them far from home, I included special instructions for washing socks by hand in the backcountry below.
 There’s also a quick list of sock care don’ts you should hang on the wall in your laundry room.

 - Wash in cold water on the gentle cycle.

 - Choose a mild detergent with a neutral pH.

 - Tumble dry on low or air dry.